BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-on-fire-with-the-truth.md

 <hr/>

 <p>
-One time in college, I went to a panel at which alums from my college talked about their experiences.
+One time in college, I went to a panel at which alums talked about their experiences.
 One of the alums was (or had recently been, I can't remember) a fellow at the IAS, doing theoretical physics research.
 </p>

 <p>
-As mentioned above, IAS fellows any specific professional duties whatsoever.
+As mentioned above, IAS fellows don't have any specific professional duties whatsoever.
-That alum said something like that although you could technically do nothing all day, the <i>environment itself</i> of the IAS makes you want to learn and strive and discover.
+The alum said something like that although you could technically do nothing all day, the <i>environment itself</i> of the IAS makes you want to do great work.
-I still think about that sometimes...it sounds awesome.
+I still think about that sometimes.
+It sounds awesome.
 </p>

 <hr/>